uwescience/DSSG2023-Groundwater/method.md

 It then became necessary to standardize the units of measurement and resolution of these datasets.
 We then merged them into a unified whole, creating a comprehensive estimate of groundwater anomalies for the region.
 This intricate process is illustrated below:

 ![Methods](assets/img/numbered-methods.png)

-Upon completion, we analyzed and visualized groundwater changes and validated our findings with [x,y,z].